seleniumbase/SeleniumBase/examples/migration/raw_selenium/ReadMe.md

 * [refined_raw.py](https://github.com/seleniumbase/SeleniumBase/tree/master/examples/migration/raw_selenium/refined_raw.py)

 By now, the test automation engineer has become an expert in breaking out code into reusable methods, and the test itself has been simplified down to a single page action per line.
 The code is easy to read and easy to maintain.
+The error output is also simplified.
 The journey of writing a complete test automation framework for Selenium has begun.

 * [simple_sbase.py](https://github.com/seleniumbase/SeleniumBase/tree/master/examples/migration/raw_selenium/simple_sbase.py)